panagiotisl/hate-speech-detection-using-user-attributes/README.md

     * choose classification algorithm, uncommenting the desired algorithm.
 3. run `classification.py` to get the results on the console.
 4. run `roc_plot.py` to get the results on a ROC plot saved in a `roc_plots` directory.

+#### Combined attributes classification
+To use a combined classification (text and user attributes), you have to go to the `multiple_attributes_classification` directory and make sure to do the following:
+1. go to `classification_config.py` and choose:
+   * embedding dimension of the vectors.
+   * test dataset size.
+   * epochs.
+   * validation dataset size.
+   * you have to choose the user attributes you wish to use alongside tweet's text to train your dataset with.

+2. simply run one of the files `cnn_plus_user_attriutes.py`, `lstm_plus_user_attriutes.py`,
+in order to use one of the equivalent neural networks to train the dataset and test it.